 Time passed and the community stopped celebrating, and as us kids got older and acquired jobs that didn’t allow us to stay down home for two weeks around Christmas time, we stopped celebrating altogether.
 However, the love for Kwanzaa had been planted, and I still get excited about it.
 I’ve always wanted to celebrate Kwanzaa with Little Boo, and now that he’s three, I know he will better understand it.
 So this year, WE CELEBRATE!

 My aunt gifted me a kinara & kikomba cha umoja (terms explained below) and I gathered some of the other table setting items for a Kwanzaa celebration and made a video to show you a creative version of the display.
+When in doubt about anything, I refer to “Kwanzaa: From Holiday to Every Day” (purchase on Amazon or Bookshop) by Maitefa Angaza to help our ceremony run smoothly.
 Of course, everything would be sitting upright and on a table instead of lying down as in this flat lay, but I believe it shows you the display well.

 Here are the basics about Kwanzaa that you need to know if you plan on celebrating with your friends and family: